srinivassaitangudu/helpers1/docs/work_tools/all.invoke_workflows.how_to_guide.md

   > i git_merge_master

   # Commit and push the changes that you have made to the branch
-  > git commit -m “Initial Changes”
+  > git commit -m "Initial Changes"
   > git push origin CmTask5874_Document_PR_flow

   # You can check the git diff between your branch and master using the following command: